La Salle University: 21st century

+In the fall of 2016, La Salle changed its motto from "Never Stop Exploring" to "Explorers are Never Lost".
+The change reflected a new brand campaign, coinciding with the announcement that La Salle would decrease tuition by more than 29 percent.
+In the Spring of 2024 La Salle announced it was releasing a new motto "Be Known For More".

+In October 2015, La Salle inaugurated its first lay person and first woman president, Colleen Hanycz, former president of Brescia University College.

 Governance

 The university is led by its board of trustees headed by a president and chair.
 The president serves one or more 5–year terms.
 As of 2022, there have been 29 Presidents.
 Students are represented through a democratically elected student government.
 The La Salle Students' Government Association sits on numerous committees led by staff and administrators, including some board meetings.
 La Salle's student government is a founding member of the American Student Government Association.
 The president's office, formerly located in the historic Peale House, is now in College Hall, the former business school building.

 Academics

 Within La Salle is the College of Professional and Continuing Studies and its three Schools: Arts & Sciences, Business Administration, and Nursing & Health Sciences.
 Communication, Nursing, and Education are the largest majors at La Salle.
 Courses in the programs may be offered in traditional, online, or hybrid formats.

-Tuition and financial aid

-In the Fall 2017 semester, La Salle University decreased its tuition by 29%, citing affordability for all students and a "renaissance" at the school.
-Even prior to the tuition reduction, La Salle was recognized for its value.